nextstrain/docs.nextstrain.org/src/install-nextstrain.rst

     conda activate nextstrain
     conda update --all

-If you are using the Docker image, download the latest version with the Nextstrain CLI.
+If you are using the Docker image, download the latest image with the Nextstrain CLI.

 .. code-block:: bash